ManojChandran/Object_Oriented/Chapter 1 - Begining/README.md

    But most of our real life decisions are made or taken considering the state of the entity.
 ```

 Discussion heated up, on finding a new approach to solve the problem.
 An efficient approach to address all entities and their associated interaction in real world, realize it in program world.

-Suddenly there was a revelation "our problems in real world are with OBJECTS, solutions are really their interactions".
+Ole-John Dahl and Kristen Nygaard at the Norwegian Computing Center in Oslo, Norway.
+Both working with ALGOL, knocked up with an idea.

+Idea :- Local variable are stored in stack and Local variables of function are stored in special "function stack frame".
+Additionally there are option to declare functions which were also stored in stack.
+Ole-John and Kristen thought of moving "function stack frame" from stack to Heap.
+In this case, sub functions and calling functions can still operate on the function's local variables.
+We don't have to distroy function local variables every time we come out of function.

 # Lets define the Object....
 ```